Geometric Phase in Quantum Synchronization: Geometric phase of a quantum limit-cycle oscillator

 \subsection{Interpretation of the Arnold tongue of the geometric phase}

 The derivation of the approximate expression~\eqref{eq:GP:approximateCyclic} for the GP of a quantum limit-cycle oscillator provides an intuitive understanding of the results shown in Fig.~\ref{fig:squareplot}.
 As shown in Fig.~\ref{fig:spin1_rot}, the quantization axis slowly rotates on the surface of a cone.
-In the absence of an external signal, $T = 0$, each eigenstate $\ket{S,m}$ traces out a path with a solid angle $2 \pi (1 - \cos(\alpha)) |m|$ subtended from the origin of the Bloch sphere, as shown by the red curve in Fig.~\ref{fig:precession_plot}.
-The signal tries to rotate each eigenstate $\ket{S,m}$ away from the instantaneous direction of the quantization axis and therefore builds up coherence.
-This is counteracted by the dissipative limit-cycle stabilization mechanism, which tries to relax the system to a state without any coherences in the basis defined by the instantaneous direction of the quantization axis.
-Since the magnitude of the coherences increases with the signal strength $T$ and decreases with increasing detuning $\abs{\Delta}$, the GP changes in an Arnold-tongue-like region around resonance.
+In the absence of an external signal, $T = 0$, each eigenstate $\ket{S,m}$ traces out a path with a solid angle $2 \pi (1 - \cos\alpha) |m|$ subtended from the origin of the Bloch sphere, as shown by the red curve in Fig.~\ref{fig:precession_plot}.
+The time-dependent signal Hamiltonian $\hat{H}_\mathrm{sig}(t)$ in Eq.~\eqref{eq:QME:LabFrame} tries to tilt the states $\ket{S,m}$ away from the instantaneous quantization axis and causes them to precess, as shown by the blue curve in Fig.~\ref{fig:precession_plot}.
+The action of the drive is counteracted by the dissipative limit-cycle stabilization mechanism, which attempts to relax the system to a state without any coherences in the basis defined by the instantaneous direction of the quantization axis.
+In a reference frame that corotates with $\hat{H}_\mathrm{sig}(t)$ about the instantaneous quantization axis [see Eq.~\eqref{eqn:Trafo:SWtoRWAframe}], the density matrix thus acquires constant coherences, as shown in Eq.~\eqref{eq:sigmasteadystate}.

+Since their magnitude increases with the signal strength $T$ and decreases with increasing detuning $\abs{\Delta}$, the GP changes in an Arnold-tongue-like region around resonance.

 In the case of cyclic evolution shown in Eq.~\eqref{eq:GP:approximateCyclic}, only the imaginary part of the coherences modifies the phase factor of each eigenstate $\ket{\phi_m}$.
 For noncyclic evolution, the coherences also change the overlap $\bra{\phi_m(0)}\ket{\phi_m(t)}$ between eigenstates, see App.~\ref{sec:App:ApproximateExpressionGP} for details.
 In both cases, however, the functional dependence of $\gamma[\mathcal{P}]$ on the coherences $T c_{m,m'}$ is more complex than the simple sum of coherences encountered in the synchronization measure $\mathcal{S}(\hat{\rho})$.
 Therefore, the suppression of the Arnold tongue of the GP for parameters in the synchronization-blockade regime must have a different origin than the destructive interference of coherences that causes the Arnold tongue of synchronization to vanish.